wwJsonSerializer::MapPropertyName

-Allows you to map a property name in a JSON string to a new name.
-This can be useful if you created JSON from a FoxPro objects, but need to create a property name that FoxPro's property limitations don't allow for, such as property names with spaces or special characters.
+Maps a JSON property name to a new name.
+This can be useful if you created JSON from a FoxPro object, but the JSON needs a property name that FoxPro's property naming limitations don't allow for.

 o.MapPropertyName(@lcJson, lcOriginal,lcNewName)